james9909/HomeworkServer/README.md

 semester = "fall2015"
 ```

-The name consists of your 4 digit id, and full name, delimited by a semicolon.
+The name consists of your last name followed by your first name.

 The period is a combination of 'p' and the period you have class.